toafez/HowTo_Syno.SystemPartition/README_en.md

 English | [Deutsch](README.md) | [HowTo's: Table of contents](https://github.com/toafez/Tutorials/blob/main/README_en.md)

+# Analyze and clean up a overfilled system partition on a Synology NAS

 ## What is this about?
 The following guide describes how to analyse and clean up a overfilled **System Partition** on a **Synology NAS** to restore proper operation of the DSM.